kovart/challenge-4/README.md

 official repository and used depending on the `network` property provided in the transaction event.

-Currently, Governor Bravo is supported **only on Mainnet network**.
+At the moment, Governor Bravo is only supported **on the Mainnet network**.

 ## Supported Chains